MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Simulation Tools

+Depending on the values of initial parameters, nuclear network and assumptions about mixing, an individual MESA nova simulation on a modern personal computer can take from a few minutes to a few hours.

 By default, MESA uses reaction rates from \cite{caughlan:88} and \cite{angulo:99}, with preference given to the second source (NACRE).
 It includes updates to the NACRE rates for $^{14}$N(p,$\gamma)^{15}$O (\citealt{imbriani:05}), the triple-$\alpha$ reaction (\citealt{fynbo:05}), $^{14}$N$(\alpha,\gamma)^{18}$F (\citealt{gorres:00}), and $^{12}$C$(\alpha,\gamma)^{16}$O (\citealt{kunz:02}).
-Although the main nuclear path for a classical nova is driven by p-capture reactions and $\beta$-decays, the $\alpha$-reactions are important for establishing the chemical composition of its underlying WD.
-As a test, we have also tried the MESA option for choosing the reaction rates that gives preference to the JINA Reaclib \citep{cyburt:10}.
-This database has many nuclear reaction rates in common with those considered by \cite{iliadis:10}.
-We have not found any significant differences in our nova $T_{\rm max}$-trajectories between the two options (e.g., see the upper panel in Fig.~\ref{fig:f6}), therefore we decided to stick to the default one.
+Although the main nuclear path for a classical nova is driven by p-capture reactions and $\beta$-decays, the $\alpha$-reactions are important for establishing the chemical composition of its underlying WD (MESA has also been used to prepare WD models for our CO and ONe nova simulations, see Section~\ref{sec:onemodels}).